FAQs

 Where else can I receive cheer coach safety training?

 IASP recommends coaches register for the NFHS Cheer and Dance Safety Certification course.
+This is NOT a requirement to coach in Indiana, though.
+In order to compete in the Indiana Cheer Championship, you just have to verify that you have viewed the current Rules Update video for that year, which is led by our Lead Rules interpreter.
 You may contact NFHS to learn more through their education web site at www.nfhslearn.com.

 When are the IASP sponsored cheer competitions held?